abodelot/wallbreaker/README.md

 Wallbreaker
 ===========

-Wallbreaker is a clone of the famous Breakout/Arkanoid games, written in C++/SFML 2.
+Wallbreaker is a clone of the famous Breakout game, written in C++/SFML 2.

 How to play?
 ------------